Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 ### Detection Goal

-The first cloud-side detection logic was designed to identify AWS control-plane events where an ingress rule was removed from a security group.
+This detection logic was designed to identify AWS control-plane events where an ingress rule was removed from a security group.

 The implemented CloudTrail detection focused on the event: